Lekhak123/text-to-img-craiyon-scrapper/README.md

 A npm package that extracts ai generated image from Craiyon website and returns base64 of the image

+## NOTE: It usually takes around less than a minute or two to receive the image result.

 ```
 npm i text-to-img-craiyon-scrapper
 ```